Sanjaya-Inc/sjy-build-logic/README.md

 }
 ```

 This configuration tells Gradle to include the build logic from the `sjy-build-logic` module.
-The `repositories` block ensures that necessary repositories are available for resolving dependencies.
+The scripts also add a version catalog named `sjy` that points to the `libs.versions.toml` within the submodule.

 ### 3. Apply Plugins in `build.gradle.kts`